thixpin/ansible-lab/README.md

 ### How to access the containers
 1. Run `docker exec -it -u ubuntu control_node bash` to access the control node
-3. Run `docker exec -it -u ubuntu target_node bash` to access the target node
+2. Run `docker exec -it web_node1 bash` to access the web_node1
+3. Run `docker exec -it web_node1 ls -la /usr/share/nginx/html` to list the files in the web_node1's html directory

 # Let's start the labs